Workshop: Market Designs for the Clean Energy Transition

 - Explore emerging technical and analytical approaches to such integration.

 - Discuss best approaches in advancing concepts for new market designs.

 A Split Market Proposal for High Renewables Markets (Eric Gimon)

 The Configuration Market: Why, What and How (Steve Corneli)

 View Related Papers

-For an in-depth summary of the workshop and for more information about WRI’s Electricity Markets work, contact Heidi Bishop Ratz.
+For an in-depth summary of the workshop and for more information about WRI’s Electricity Markets work, contact Heidi Ratz.